trevorbryant/fedramp-ssp/moderate/ir.md

 <li>An incident response policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and</li>
 <li>Procedures to facilitate the implementation of the incident response policy and associated incident response controls; and</li>
 </ol>
-(u) Reviews and updates the current:
+<li>Reviews and updates the current:
 <ol type="1">
 <li>Incident response policy [FedRAMP Assignment: at least every three (3) years]; and</li>
 <li>Incident response procedures [FedRAMP Assignment: at least annually].</li>